Francis Sumner: View on "Negro Education"

 Sumner's scientific record was outstanding, but it was through his efforts to build and promote better education for African-Americans that he made the most significant impact.
 Sumner was a staunch supporter of African-American education.
 He advocated for more funding for African-American schools and teachers, and he taught at Howard University for over thirty years.
 In 1926, Sumner viewed the African American culture as younger as it was only a few hundred years removed from savagery and less than a century from slavery, while those of Whites was more a pinnacle of Western Civilization.
 With that in mind, he felt that many inadequacies existed between the teaching methods of African Americans.
 Sharing the same stance as Booker T. Washington of the Tuskegee Institute in Alabama, Sumner emphasized the need for education to be customized for African education.

 His goal was to culturally elevate the African Americans and stressed the importance of learning trades such as carpentry and plumbing.
 Sumner also endorsed the beliefs of another African American social scientist, G.V.
 Cools, on the importance of building character in the education of African-American youth.
 White historians were charged for being biased with "negligence in omitting significant portions of Black history from their writings.
 Sumner mentioned that the Negro race cannot be denied that it has produced individuals whose cultural status plainly warrants a higher education.
 He concluded that for those very few Black youths ready for a liberalized education, it'd be best to work out in institutions preferably for Negroes in the so-called Negro colleges or universities.
 Sumner's views on "Negro Education" grew attention and criticism from individuals and organizations like the National Association for the Advancement of Colored People (NAACP) who were concerned that Sumner was advocating for perpetually segregated education systems.

 Personal life and death

 Sumner married Francees H. Hughston in 1922, the marriage ended in divorce.
 He then married Nettie M. Broker in 1946.
 He had no children.
-Sumner died of a heart attack while shoveling snow outside his home in Washington D.C. on January 11, 1954.
+Sumner died of a heart attack while shoveling snow outside his home in Washington, D.C., on January 11, 1954.
 He received a military honor guard in memory for his service during World War I. Sumner was buried at Arlington National Cemetery in Virginia.
-Many students described Dr. Sumner as a "low key and very dedicated"; as a very quiet and very unassuming individual who was "brilliant with tremendous capacity to make an analysis of an individual's gestalt" and as "Howard's most stimulating scholar."
+Many students described Sumner as a "low key and very dedicated"; as a very quiet and very unassuming individual who was "brilliant with tremendous capacity to make an analysis of an individual's gestalt" and as "Howard's most stimulating scholar."